ifed3/PBR/README.md

 Personalized Bike Routing

-Check out details about the application here: http://bit.ly/1K6ztY7
+Check out details about the project on the wiki [page](https://github.com/ifed3/PBR/wiki)